-There are a few key components to the eLite (pronounced: e-light) system that, once you get familiar with, will allow you to add lights to anything large or small.
+There are a few key components to the eLite (pronounced: EE-light) system that, once you get familiar with, will allow you to add lights to anything large or small.
 Here are our most basic components and what they do:

-If you're going to light up rooms or docking bays, or cockpits, etc., I would suggest using ModuLites.
+If you're going to light up rooms or docking bays, or cockpits, etc., we would suggest using ModuLites.
 Each kit comes with 3 modules which contain 1 LED (light) each and connect in a daisy-chain with a six inch jumper wire in between them.
 The kit comes with a battery box which utilizes two AAA batteries (not included).
 You can connect up to 32 ModuLites per power source (like our 9v adapter or mains kit).
 ModuLites use a 6 inch cable to connect between the modules.
 You can use extension cables to make that distance longer.
 Here’s my recommendations on ModuLite spacing:

 For brightly lit rooms, use 1 ModuLite every 8x8 stud space.

 For medium lit rooms, use 1 ModuLite every 12x12 stud space.

 For dim rooms, use 1 ModuLite every 16x16 stud space.

 The higher the mounting of the ModuLite in the room, the better light spread you will have.
 The Modulite Kit kit can be found here: